 13. Miami’s nightlife

-Miami’s nightlife scene is famous worldwide.
+Miami is famous for its nightlife scene.
 There’s a wide offer of clubs, lounges with sea views, wine bars, live concerts, and everything in between to match your mood.
 Plus, this city celebrates Miami Music Week every March, a week of music events like the famous Ultra Music Festival.

 Your night will start early, at five in the afternoon, watching the sunset and enjoying the deals at American Social’s happy hour.
 Then, head over to Downtown Miami and take your pick at any restaurant.
 Your night is just starting.

 Mary Brickell Village is a great spot to visit after dinner.
 There are plenty of bars to choose from, all serving delicious drinks and hookahs.
 Don’t want to go home just yet?
-Go to one of Miami’s famous clubs like LIV, E11even, Story or Space.
-We guarantee you’ll have a great time!
+Go to one of Miami’s famous clubs like LIV, E11even, Story, or Space.

 14. Perez Art Museum